JoseLuisAparicio/hoverfly-openshift/README.md

 # hoverfly-openshift
 SpectoLabs Hoverfly to include in Openshift

-To include hoverfly in Openshift is necessary create two applications: hoverfly-proxy andd hoverfly-webserver, because when hoverfly is stopped, Openshift restart the aplication again in same mode.
-We need two applications: one with hoverfly as proxy and other hoverfly as webserver.
+To include hoverfly in Openshift is necessary to create two applications:

+  1.- hoverfly-proxy
+  2.- hoverfly-webserver

+When hoverfly is stopped to mode change, Openshift restarts the application again in the same mode.

-This repository included Dockerfiles and Templates to create both applications
+This repository includes Dockerfiles and Templates to create both applications in Openshift Catalog